 The purpose of the injector is to deliver the liquid oxidizer as a highly atomized spray into the combustion chamber, so that the droplets can quickly evaporate into gas and partake in combustion.
 Additionally, the small injector orifices function as the mass flow rate limiter of the system.
 The mass flow rate of oxidizer is one of the most important factors of the rocket’s overall performance.
 This is particularly because of the resulting O/F ratio, or oxidizer to fuel mass ratio.
 The oxidizer we are using is N2O, which has a very flat curve in regards to efficiency or ISP.
 This means that even if the O/F ratio is off by a considerable margin, the efficiency will not be harmed substantially.
 This is not the case for other oxidizers such as liquid oxygen or H2O2.
-Regardless, knowledge of the O/F ratio inside the burn chamber is essential to understand and develop the rocket motor.
+Regardless, knowledge of the O/F ratio inside the burn chamber is essential to understand and develop the rocket engine.
 This is a difficult problem, because the main factor in deciding the fuel regression rate (analog to fuel mass flow ratio) is the oxidizer mass flow ratio.
 As such, it is clear that knowing and controlling the oxidizer mass flow ratio to be as close to desired values as possible is absolutely critical for the rocket to function as intended.

 There are many injector styles, the most relevant types being showerhead injectors, impinging injectors, swirl injectors and vortex.
 Showerheads are the simplest variety, with simple, straight holes.
 Impinging injectors have the streams out of the injector impinge onto each other, so that they break up and atomize more which helps combustion efficiency.
 Swirl injectors also atomize well, and introduce a swirling flow which has been shown to potentially increase regression rates significantly.
 Vortex injectors also introduce swirling flow, but in a more simplistic manner.